 1. SEO Benefits

 If your website is still on HTTP://, you’ll be at a disadvantage.
 Google shows a “Not Secure” warning and will prefer websites with an HTTPS connection on its SERPs.
-Install SSL certificate to rank better on google and avoid any business risk.
+Install SSL certificate to rank better on google search result pages and avoid any business risk.

 2. Build Visitor Trust